nomasters/handshake/design-docs/handshake-core.md

 `settings` is used for chat settings overrides, such as setting a max TTL for messages (this can only be used to make TTL more aggressive than specified by the sender, not less).

 `chats/{chat_id}/{profile_id}/chatlog.json.secretbox` is a JSON object that holds the timeseries data for the chat history.
-This includes references to the IPFS hash each message came from, the lookup hash identity associated, and other metadata such as TTL information.
-This is used for the UI view as well as:
+This includes references to the IPFS hash that each message came from, the lookup hash identity associated, and other metadata such as TTL information.
+This is used for the UI view as well as part of the message fetching process.

 ```
 [